guidance-ai/llguidance/docs/json_schema.md

 The enforced property order during generation is as follows:
 1. Each property in the `"properties"` object, in order of appearance
-2. Each property in `"required"`, in order of appearance (if not already in `"properties"` they are constrained with `"additionalPropertie"`)
+2. Each property in `"required"`, in order of appearance (if not already in `"properties"` they are constrained with `"additionalProperties"`)

 When two schemas are joined (more than two is defined inductively), the resulting `"properties"` object will have order given by:
 1. Each property in the left schema, in order of appearance